OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Can products be tested hardware independently?
+- There is a hardware independent test environment. (no, for some projects, for half the projects, yes)
+- There is a test software for each product. (no, for some projects, for half the projects, yes)

 * Can products be updated subsequently after rollout?
+- The company stores all relevant HW and SW versions for each product. (no, for some projects, for half the projects, yes)
+- Update infrastructure is planned for every project. (no, for some projects, for half the projects, yes)
+- Environment to test older software version is implemented.
+- Penetration testers check new found hazards in older versions, too.

 * Can results from penetration tests be reused?
+- Results from penetration tests are documented for every version. (no, for some projects, for half the projects, yes)
+- Penetration test results are taken into consideration during the planning process. (no, for some projects, for half the projects, yes)

 * Is security already implemented into the lifecycle?
+- In project planning, risk assessments are drawn from other projects. (no, for some projects, for half the projects, yes)
+- Penetration test results will be included in each project. (no, for some projects, for half the projects, yes)
+- Every employee has access to a common training in IT-Security and Functional Safety. (none, a small percentage, half the employees, all)
+- No product is rolled out without thorough penetration testing.

 ##### RESULTS
 * Possibility to test products independently of their hardware